logo

 “Where did Bimbo perform?”
 I asked.

-“It was the Venus circus,” Sandra replied.
-“You must know this place!
-It was kind of popular back in the day when performing with animals really meant something.
-Now it’s more like pet training, you know, because of animal rights advocates.”
+“It was Venus Circus,” Sandra replied.
+“You must know the place.
+It was popular back in the day when performing with animals meant something.
+Now it’s more like pet training, you know, because of animal rights advocates and all.”

 “As a matter of fact, ‘performing’ is a bit of a stretch if we refer to Bimbo,” my ruthless inquisitor continued her vicious act.
-“His crowning trick was nothing more than pissing in the hat of the clown who co-starred with him.
-Then the guy would put the bowler on his head, pretending he knew nothing about it, and the audience would laugh.
-At least the stupid part of them would do!”
+“His crowning trick was nothing more than pissing in the hat of the co-starring clown.
+Then the guy would put the bowler on his head, pretending he knew nothing, and the audience would laugh.
+At least the dumbest part of them would do!”

 “And that was all?”

 “Yep, that was pretty much all of it!
-That’s how people knew them—‘Bimbo, Bambo, and the Bowler’.
+That’s how people knew them—‘Bimbo, Bambo, and the Bowler.’
 It was their only trick, and it wasn’t even much of a trick.
-Bimbo was doing it not because he was trained to do so but because nobody succeeded in the task of making him kick the bad habit.
-Eventually, Bambo decided to make a trick out of it so that the whole thing might serve a purpose.
-He was truly a stupid dog, didn’t I tell you!”
+Bimbo used to do it not because he was trained so but because no one could make him break out of habit.
+Eventually, Bambo made a trick out of it so that the whole thing paid off at least.
+He was truly a stupid dog, I told you!”

-At this point, we reached the counter where we had drinks on our previous date here, and we sat on the high stools again.
-Sandra called the bartender and ordered gin fizz for herself, and I ordered a glass of Beefeater.
-Then I secretly looked her up from head to toe.
-I still considered her an incredibly hot chick despite her sexual manners befitting a hungry arachnid, and I kind of hoped we would repeat our little fight in the rubber plant.
-The hem of her dress slightly rode up when she crossed her naked legs, and her thighs with their silky smooth skin made my eyes stick to them like chewing gum.
+At this moment, we reached the counter where we had drinks on our previous date and sat on the high stools again.
+Sandra called the bartender, ordering gin fizz for herself, and I ordered a glass of Beefeater.
+Then, I secretly looked her up from head to toe.
+I still considered her a very attractive chick despite her sexual manners befitting a hungry arachnid, and I kind of hoped we would repeat our little fight in the rubber plant.
+The hem of her dress slightly rode up when she crossed her naked legs, and her thighs made my eyes stick to their silky smooth skin like chewing gum.

 “So how did it all end?”
-I asked Sandra after a while to distract myself from screwing her in my mind.
+I asked after a while because I wanted to distract myself from screwing Sandra in my mind.
 “Their careers, I mean!”

-“Well, one evening, Bimbo had an artistic spur,” the hotel owner explained after taking a sip of her drink, “and he thought shitting instead of pissing in the hat was a very good idea.
+“Well, one evening, Bimbo had an artistic spur,” the hotel owner explained after taking a sip of her drink, “and he thought shitting instead of pissing in the hat was an excellent idea.
 Bambo just flipped out and smashed him with a folding chair, which was part of the props for the act.
 He did it right on stage, in front of the audience, and literally made a whole circus of people cry!”

-I quietly whistled as I pictured the horrible scene, with kids weeping and tons of snot and tears flying all around the place.
+Surprised, I quietly whistled, picturing the horrible scene with all the kids weeping and tons of snot and tears flying all around the place.

 “Uh-huh!
 And what about you?
 What was your accident like?”

 “My what?”
 I looked at her, puzzled.
-In my mind, however, I vaguely suspected I was heading for the next embarrassing situation in my life.
+However, I already suspected I was heading for the next embarrassing moment in my life.

-“When we spoke the last time, you said an elephant accident ended your career.
+“When we spoke the last time, you mentioned an elephant accident ending your career.
 Remember?”

 With irritation, I remembered.
-It was extremely stupid of me to invent such a ridiculous story and then, forget about it, but there it was—I had done it, and now I had to play along.
-And since I had absolutely no idea how to fix this in a reasonable way, the only thing I came up with was improvising again.
+It was extremely stupid of me to invent such a ridiculous story and forget about it, but there I was—I did it again, and now I had to play along.
+And since I had absolutely no idea how to fix this situation reasonably, the only thing I came up with was more improvising.

-“Well, it’s not that interesting, in fact,” I mumbled hesitantly.
-“There’s really nothing to say.
-The animal was just nervous, and since I was chewing gum while riding on its back, the poor thing thought I was eating something delicious.
+“Well, it’s not that interesting, actually,” I mumbled hesitantly.
+“There’s really nothing to say here.
+The elephant was just nervous, and since I was chewing gum while riding on its back, the poor animal thought I was eating something delicious.
 It accidentally brought me down with its trunk, then got scared and stepped on my left foot’s little toe.
-It was a big shock for me, and I never recovered.”
+It was such a big shock for me; I never recovered!”

-And after making a fool of myself for the zillionth time, I stopped talking and awkwardly looked away to prevent further questions.
-I was the king of bullshit!
-Had I consciously tried to fabricate such monumental nonsense, I really doubt I could have.
+After making a complete fool of myself for the zillionth time, I finally stopped talking and awkwardly looked away to prevent further questions.
+I was the king of bullshit, really!
+Had I consciously tried to fabricate such monumental nonsense, I doubt I would have produced better results even after a month of thinking!

-Sandra looked at me for a while, narrowing her eyes to decide if my lame attempt was worth pretending she believed in it.
+Sandra looked at me for a while, narrowing her eyes to decide if my lame attempt was worth pretending it was credible.
 Then she smiled leniently.

-“That’s a very interesting story!” she remarked.
-“I should admit I would have never thought you were a circus performer if I just saw you on the street.
-I would probably have thought you were… a detective or something!”
+“This is a fascinating story!” she remarked.
+“I should admit, you would never strike me as a circus performer if I saw you on the street.
+I would probably think you are… a detective or something.”

 I winced, surprised.
-I didn’t like her “assumption” at all, but since everybody in this city clearly knew everything about me, maybe I shouldn’t be.
-Her unexpected insights suddenly stripped me of my lame disguise so quickly that the skin on my cheeks literally flaked when my fake beard came off.
-The new situation immediately broke the magic between us.
+I hated hearing her “assumption,” but since everybody in this city obviously knew everything about me, maybe I shouldn’t be sour about it.
+In any case, her unexpected insights stripped me of my lame disguise, and it was so sudden that the skin on my cheeks literally flaked when my fake beard came off.
+The new situation also broke the magic between us.

-“Yes, I know!
-It’s unbelievable.
-Sometimes, even I can’t believe it, but it’s true,” I muttered cheerlessly.
+“Yeah, I know.
+Sometimes, even I can’t believe it, but it’s true,” I muttered dejectedly.
 “Such were my father and grandfather before me!”
-And after I said that, I clenched my teeth tight because I was afraid that I would involve all my relatives, dating all the way back to the Stone Age, in the circus business.
+And after I said this, I clenched my teeth tight because I feared I would involve all my relatives, dating back to the Stone Age in the circus business, if I kept talking like this.

 “So what are you doing these days then?”
-Sandra decided to leave it at last and mercifully pretended she believed in my Mexican soap opera-style family drama.
+Sandra finally decided to leave the subject and mercifully pretended she believed in my Mexican soap opera-style family drama.
 “It must have been hard for you to quit after all these years on stage!”

-“To be honest, it’s still hard, but I’m working on self-improvement now.
+“Honestly, it’s still hard, but I’m working on self-improvement now.
 I’m trying to be a better person,” I rambled recklessly.
-And instead of making an excuse and walking away, I started another round of bullshit—tenfold messier than the previous—without any idea again how I was going to get out of it.
-“Currently, I’m trying to find a colleague of mine who went missing about a month ago and help her.”
+And instead of making an excuse and walking away, I started another round of bullshit—tenfold messier than the previous—without any idea how I was going to get out of it.
+“Currently, I’m trying to find a colleague of mine who went missing about a month ago.”

 “Really?
 And who would that be?”
 Sandra promptly played along with my new sketch.

-“She’s an ex-colleague of mine.
-From the circus, I mean.”
-My mouth promptly used the opportunity to go wild after it sensed my brain was missing from the driver’s seat.
-“She got involved with two scumbags and disappeared with them, leaving her little girl behind!”
+“She’s an ex-colleague from the circus, I mean.”
+My mouth grabbed the opportunity to go wild when it sensed my dumbass brain was missing from the driver’s seat.
+“She got involved with two scumbags and disappeared with them, leaving her little girl behind.”

-“And now you hope to find her and convince her to come back?
+“And now you hope to find her and convince her to return?
 Oh, that’s so sweet!”
 The hotel owner gave me a radiant smile.
-It made me want to punch myself in the face because I realized I didn’t look like a social worker at all.
-Unfortunately, I couldn’t admit I was a PI either because she was probably connected to the boss of Eternity in some way.
-I had just laid all my cards on the table prematurely, denying myself any chance to gain anything from it, and to comfort myself a bit, I could only think Sandra was clever enough to know what I was actually doing even without me telling her.
+It made me want to punch myself in the face because I knew very well I didn’t look like a social worker at all.
+Unfortunately, there was no way for me to come clean and admit I was a PI because the woman was probably connected to the boss of Eternity in some way.
+As it seemed, I had laid my cards on the table prematurely, denying myself any chance to gain anything from them.
+To comfort myself, I could only think that she was clever enough to know what I did for a living, even without telling her.

-“What does your colleague look like?” she asked me next.
+“What does your colleague look like?” she decided to ask afterward.

 I reluctantly described Lara’s sister.
-“She’s a fine green-eyed girl with chestnut hair—about five and a half feet tall.
-She’s actually very beautiful, although a bit spoiled.”
+“She’s a fine green-eyed girl with chestnut hair, about five and a half feet tall.
+She’s really gorgeous, although a bit spoiled.”

-“She must have been a tightrope dancer then.”
+“She must have been a tightrope dancer,” Sandra noted.

 “Why do you think so?”
 I looked at her suspiciously.

 “Tightrope dancers are always the hottest chicks in the business and often spoiled by the attention they get from the audience.
-Plus, they usually aren’t tall because it helps with balance, you know.”
+Plus, they usually have fine structure because it helps with their balance, you know.”

 “True,” I muttered sourly, agreeing with her.
-I was drained, and my will to kick back was gone now because I felt completely entangled in my own lies.
-“She was a tightrope dancer!”
+I suddenly felt entangled in my lies, and my will to kick back was completely gone.
+“She was a tightrope dancer.”

-“What about her bad friends?”
-Sandra wanted to know.
+“What about her bad friends?” the hotel owner wanted to know.

 “What about them?”